mrunalibharshankar/Python/README.md

 ## Logistic Regression model and Classification Report
 Goal is to predict whether an employee leaves the company, which is a categorical outcome variable.
 So this task involves classification.
 More specifically, this involves binary classification, since the outcome variable left can be either 1 (indicating employee left) or 0 (indicating employee didn't leave).

-Will build Logistics regression model first and will compare which one serves the best results.

 ![Alt Text](https://github.com/mrunalibharshankar/Python/blob/e79d7fbc299d8b9bab2fe9dc5cdf4eb9ad84045b/LR.png)